-idents learn skills and understand concepts in a progress earning oken down into four categories, 0-4 , for each standard.
-Each category has its own ales can encourage students to tak a clear goal of what they are expect e ownership of their learning by recognizing what ed to learn.
-Scale Learning Goals 4 Typically, very few students perform at this level.
+The following learning goals are designed with the idea that students learn skills and understand concepts in a progressive way.
+The scale is broken down into four categories, 0-4, for each standard.
+Each category has its own learning goal.
+Using learning goals and scales can encourage students to take ownership of their learning by recognizing what they aire ady know and creating a a clear goal of what they are expect 4 Typically, very few students perform at this level.
 Superior Performance Well beyond proficient grade level performance.
 Student exceeds grade level expectations by independently applying and utilizing concepts and skills at a deeper level.
 3 This level should be celebrated!!
 Meets the Standard Solid academic performance.
 Solid academic performance.
 Student demonstrates proficiency of grade level skills and concepts independently.
 2 This level indicates ongoing growth.
 Partial Mastery Making progress toward the standard.
 Student is progressing towards an understanding of grade level concepts and skills with ongoing growth.
 1 This level indicates significant support is needed from teachers and LCs.
 Minimal Performance Making minimal progress toward the standard.
 Student is making minimal progress toward the understanding of basic skills and concepts.
 0 Retention may be needed No Mastery Observed Student is not completing or making any progress to show mastery of grade level skills.